Sylviane Noël: Political career

 In 2008, Noël won election as the mayor of the commune of Nancy-sur-Cluses.
 She was re-elected to the post in 2014.

 In 2012, Noël was a deputy to Georges Morand, who ran for the National Assembly with the UMP.
 Noël and Morand were sanctioned by the UMP for running against the party's preferred candidate Sophie Dion.
 Senator Jean-Claude Carle placed her second on his list in the 2014 French Senate election; but the list took just under 30 percent of the vote, not enough to win a second seat for the list.

 Senator Carle resigned his seat in June 2018 and announced that he would hand over the seat to Noël, who became the first woman Senator from Haute-Savoie.

 Political positions

-Ahead of the 2022 presidential elections, Noël publicly declared her support for Michel Barnier as the Republicans’ candidate.
+Ahead of the 2021 primary for the 2022 presidential election, Noël publicly declared her support for Michel Barnier as The Republicans' candidate.